 I find it wryly amusing when I choose a word, and then look back at it and realize that I’ve gotten what I asked for.
 Lots of opportunities to practice letting go.
 Letting go of wanting things to be a way that they’re not (like an ending to the pandemic).
 Letting go of having my “kids” (quotes because all four are adults) around a lot, knocking around the house and lighting up my life in the process.
-Letting go of how my body and skin used to be, before menopause changed everything, seemingly overnight.
+Letting go of how my body and skin used to be, before menopause changed everything.
 Letting go of wanting people to act the way I want them to act (for instance, not polarizing EVERYthing).
 Letting go of things happening on the schedule that pleases me, or in the way that I want them to.
 Letting go, moment by moment.

-However, in the moments and time periods where I can soften into that idea of accepting what I cannot change?
+Yet in the moments and time periods where I can soften into that idea of accepting what I cannot change?
 LIBERATION!
 Truly.
 When someone says, “No, Laurie, we’re no longer making Darth Chocolate ice cream, so you can’t order it, today or ever,” I have a choice.
 I can ruin my own day by lamenting that my life experience doesn’t bend to my every desire.
 OR, I can say, “okay.”
 And choose a different flavor.
-It’s actually liberating to bypass the drama and just choose to feel okay with life, as it’s unfolding right now.
+It’s actually liberating to bypass the drama and just to feel okay with life, as it’s unfolding right now.
 Especially if we can’t change it.

 So, I’m letting go of “the way things used to be” before the pandemic.
 I’m letting go of my personal preference for our global situation to be different than it is.
 Because really, when I don’t let go, I’m just annoying my own self.
 That said, I’m also letting go of the idea that I can stay in that letting-go space indefinitely!
 Our Messy Personhood (from my book Wild World, Joyful Heart) makes it hard to hold that space.
 But, for me, it sure is worth the effort.